UserC2/scheduler/docs/App Proposal.md

 ## Condition System
 * Instead of using dates & times, the scheduler uses 'conditions' (an operator and a value).
 This allows events to be scheduled according to other events (e.g. "robotics meeting" start: AFTER "school day"), while still allowing time based conditions (e.g. "robotics meeting" start: AT 03:05pm).
 * Operators have a type that determines where they can be used (e.g. AFTER can only be used to specify a *start* condition).
-* A comma can be used to specify multiple operands for operators:
-	* `ON Tuesdays, Thursdays`

 ### Special Values
 * Format: Value